-The number of submissions received for obstacles blocking the switching is small.
-In total, only 6 NRAs considered there are obstacles that could hinder/block switching from one provider of NI-ICS to another.
-3 NRAs mentioned the availability of offers/technology as a reason for not changing the providers.
-In addition, technical issues or other deficiencies within the switching process and contractual obstacles were mentioned by the same 2 NRAs.
+The number of submissions received for obstacles that block the switching of an NI-ICS is small.
+In total, only 6 NRAs104 considered there are obstacles that could hinder/block switching from one provider of NI-ICS to another.
+3 NRAs105 mentioned the availability of offers/technology as a reason for not changing the providers.
+In addition, technical issues or other deficiencies within the switching process and contractual obstacles were mentioned by the same 2 NRAs106.
 1 NRA considers that network effects can be a strong deterrent for switching due to the lack of interoperability of these services.

-Although only 10 of the categories of obstacles out of the 19 identified in the questionnaire were applicable to NI-ICS, a large number of respondents did not mention any obstacles in respect of NI-ICS and so seem to perceive NI-ICS as being sufficiently flexible to facilitate a change the provider without a hindrance or perhaps due to insufficient data in this area.
+Although only 10 of the categories of obstacles out of the 19 identified in the questionnaire were applicable to NI-ICS, a large number of respondents did not mention any obstacles in respect of NI-ICS and so there is a perception that NI-ICS are sufficiently flexible to facilitate a change in provider without any hindrance or perhaps the result was merely due to insufficient data in this area.

-&lt;sup>108BE, ES.
+104BE, ES.
 HU, PL, SL and RS

-&lt;sup>109 HU, PL and, SL.
+105 HU, PL and, SL.

-&lt;sup>110 PL and, RS.
+106 PL and, RS.